create3000/x_ite/docs/_posts/components/Picking/PointPickSensor.md

 ### SFNode [in, out] **pickingGeometry** NULL <small>[PointSet]</small>

-PickingGeometry specifies the exact geometry coordinates that are used to perform the intersection testing of the picking operation.
+*pickingGeometry* specifies the exact geometry coordinates that are used to perform the intersection testing of the picking operation.

 ### MFNode [in, out] **pickTarget** [ ] <small>[X3DGroupingNode|X3DShapeNode|Inline]</small>

-PickTarget specifies the list of nodes against which picking operations are performed.
+*pickTarget* specifies the list of nodes against which picking operations are performed.
 All nodes declared in this field and their descendents are evaluated for intersections.

 ### MFNode [out] **pickedGeometry**